-What the soul has heard tell of: new paintings by
+What the soul has heard tell of: New paintings by Mary Crenshaw

 ‘What happens is the mind travels outward because it wants to be the soul it has heard tell of...’
 (1)